touring rick owens's tomb-like furniture show with michele lamy

 The Kanye West-approved exhibition is the first show of the couple's furniture in the US, and as darkly beautiful as you'd imagine.

 Rick Owens and his wife Michele Lamy began designing furniture in 2007, initially to create pieces for their Paris home and atelier.
-Their collaborative pieces, which are now enjoying their first museum exhibition on US soil, are everything you would expect Owens and his dark queen to create: they are gargantuan, exotic and wildly expensive.
+Their collaborative pieces, which are now enjoying their first museum exhibition on US soil, are everything you would expect Owens and his dark queen to create: they are gargantuan, exotic, and wildly expensive.
 With materials ranging from foam to alabaster and camel hair, and some pieces weighing in the tons, the furniture, much like Owens's clothing, is not for the faint of heart.

 "This was going to be my US year — coming back home," says Lamy, who oversaw the installation and direction of Furniture at the MOCA Pacific Design Center in Los Angeles.
 Lamy had her first taste of success in Los Angeles in the late 90s after opening Les Deux Café, a restaurant and nightlife venue situated in a parking lot.
 It was here that she met Owens, an Otis College of Art and Design dropout making ends meet as a pattern cutter.
 From there the two went on to establish a professional and romantic bond, and soon launched Owens's eponymous brand.
 After living in LA for decades, Lamy and Owens left the US in 2003 to set up an atelier in Paris, where the couple has resided ever since.
 When Lamy bumped into MOCA director Philippe Vergne at Art Basel last year, they discussed the idea of an exhibition, and Lamy — the force behind the furniture — quickly established ateliers in New York and Los Angeles.
 She rented out Jeanne Greenberg's Freeman Gallery in New York and a garage off Highland in Los Angeles, and within weeks she was fabricating new pieces for the show.

 A year and a half in the making, Furniture has completely transformed the Pacific Design Center.
 "We occupied the space, redid the floor, repainted the walls," says Lamy.
 The Design Center building resembles a "high tomb," she explains, and was perfectly suited to becoming an Owens house.
 "The floors of the building are pretty small but the height is vertiginous," she says.
 The exhibition begins on the first floor, where a nine-foot-long two-pronged alabaster bench faces a video installation.
-In the clip, Owens is seen working in the studio, draping a mannequin in preparation for his autumn/winter 16 menswear show, Mastadon.
+In the clip, Owens is seen working in the studio, draping a mannequin in preparation for his fall/winter 16 menswear show, "Mastadon."
 The designer folds and pinches fabric to create a layered silhouette.
 On the opposite wall hangs a painting by artist Steven Parrino, one of six throughout the exhibit.
 Following Owens and Lamy's collaborative work last year at the Musée d'art Moderne de la Ville de Paris — where their furniture was exhibited as part of the Carol Rama show — the duo hoped to once again tackle the relationship between museum furniture and art.
-However, this time Owens and Lamy's work takes centre stage.
+However, this time Owens and Lamy's work takes center stage.

 The Parrino painting — a continuous source of inspiration for Owens — features beige fabric manipulated through a similar pinching technique and pressed over canvas.
 This juxtaposition of art, bench, and video installation is one of the show's few indicators of the working relationship between furniture and clothing.